TOP

 Coconut Beach

 Coconut Beach No place tells the story of tourism fused with history like Badagry.
-It has breathtaking and beautiful ocean views, a perfect place for relaxation.
+It has breathtaking ocean views, a perfect place for relaxation.
 20 miles before you get to the Republic of Benin lies Coconut beach, and it is surrounded by a lot of coconut trees.